Maurice Sugar: Conscription issue

 With American entry into World War I, the main fight for the Socialist Party in Detroit and across the country became the battle against the war and military conscription.
 Immediately after the declaration of war, a bill calling for a military draft had been introduced in Congress, which was passed and signed into law by President Woodrow Wilson on May 17, 1917.
 Unlike in many other parts of the country, the labor movement in Detroit did not simply fall in line behind the war effort, with Printers Local 18 and prominent individual labor leaders condemning the war.
 The official publication of the American Federation of Labor's Detroit city federation filed to print declarations by AF of L leadership in favor of the war effort and in June the Detroit federation voted to endorse the anti-draft position of the People's Council for Peace and Democracy.
 Only direct pressure by the keeper of the purse, AF of L President Samuel Gompers, forced them to later rescind this decision.

 Sugar himself refused to register for the draft during World War I. He was indicted, convicted and sentenced to a year in prison.
 As a result, he was disbarred.
 He was readmitted to the bar in 1923 through the efforts of Frank Murphy, who was later to become governor of Michigan and a US Supreme Court justice.
 He did legal work for many AFL locals.

 Depression years

 In 1932, he represented survivors of the Ford Hunger March.
 He visited the Soviet Union in 1933 and made a nationwide lecture tour to 40 cities after his return.

 In 1934, Sugar defended James Victory, an African-American veteran of World War I who was accused of slashing the face of a white woman in an alley and stealing her purse.
 By exposing the weakness of the prosecution's case, and the strength of Victory's alibi, Sugar won an acquittal.

-He was involved in the National Lawyers Guild from that group's earliest days in 1937.
+Following the successful sitdown strike by the United Auto Workers in Flint, Michigan that unionized General Motors, Sugar wrote the pro-union song "Sit Down, Sit Down."
+Recorded with the Manhattan Chorus on 29 April 1937, the song encourages union members to hold a sitdown strike in response to mistreatment by company bosses.
+He also joined the National Lawyers Guild in 1937, soon after the Guild was first organized.

 Later years

-Sugar retired from active practice 1950, and lived on Black Lake in northern Michigan.
-He was active in the affairs of the National Lawyers Guild after his retirement.
+Sugar retired from active practice in 1950, and lived on Black Lake in northern Michigan.
+He remained active in the affairs of the National Lawyers Guild after his retirement.